 With the issues mentioned above out of the way — consider yourself warned! — here’s how you can upgrade to DSM 7 right now.

 Go to Synology’s download center, enter your server model.
 If it’s supported, you’ll find the DSM 7.0 image for it.
 The official version starts at build number 7.0-41890.
-Download the image — it’s a .pat file — on your computer.
+Download that image or a later build if available — it’s a .pat file — on your computer.

 After that, log into the server’s interface, open the Control Panel and navigate to the Update & Restore section.
 Choose to do a Manual DSM Update and upload the download .pat file to the server.